GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

   be done for critical data (for example, end-to-end encryption keys) that if not backed up to the cloud, could result in significant data loss if not saved.
-Persistent storage is not deleted by the browser, even if storage running low.
+Persistent storage is not deleted by the browser, even if storage is running low.
 It will only be deleted if the user chooses to remove it via their site settings.
 {% endAside %}